elotroalex/chiens/_texts/translation.md

 - {:.sp} The Messenger.

 - {:.pr} Toussaint, I am delighted to see you back in a better mood.
 The consul is sending me to congratulate you, and assure you that your complete submission will not leave him indifferent.
-- {:.pr} In any case, let me point out that you do not underestimate yourself: your ransom is worth a treasure.
+- {:.pr} In any case, let me point out that you do not underestimate yourself: your ransom is worth a considerable treasure.

 - {:.sp} Toussaint.